 Related to this, I frequently arranged for a younger sibling to be playing quietly nearby as I did read alouds and discussion of history and science with the older ones.
 While the younger sibling could not read at the same level, he picked up an amazing amount of material as we worked our way through the ten-volume set of A History of US by Joy Hakim (affiliate link).
 Additionally, he benefited from eavesdropping on the discussion, which gave him early exposure to synthesizing ideas.

-7. Experiments.
 A kid who may not be ready to read about scientific concepts in the abstract can certainly learn them by doing them hands-on.
-If you want to watch someone else do experiments and then try them at home, a great resource is The Happy Scientist, whose incredible video library of experiments is sure to help your child build scientific understanding.
+A great resource is Supercharged Science (30 fun science activities with free registration), whose expansive library of experiments is sure to help your child build scientific understanding.

 Homeschoolers do a lot of these kinds of activities because other homeschoolers are doing them, and they like the refreshing change that comes with varying activities.
 They also know that by using differing approaches, they have a good chance of meeting various learning styles their children may have.

-But it's also true that these activities help build content.
-While I’m not a fan of public education’s new commitment to Common Core State Standards because of how I believe the instruction is going to take place (among other reasons), I do understand that having children build knowledge is key to helping them build an understanding of the world.
+But it's also true that these activities help build content, and having children build knowledge is key to helping them build an understanding of the world.

 As homeschoolers, we have the flexibility to use these approaches, and others like them, to help our children learn, even if the kids are not at a stage of being able to read well enough to "learn it from a book."
 I've found myself in many conversations with homeschooled kids who are later readers or later developing fluency, and I'm frequently amazed at the knowledge they've amassed.

-How have you helped your kids build knowledge during a skills lag?
+How have you helped your kids build knowledge during a skill lag?